patriceckhart/docker-neos-alpine/README.md

 Neos CMS docker image based on Alpine linux with nginx + php-fpm 7.4 🚀, packing everything needed for development and production usage of Neos.

 #### The image does a few things: ####
-Automatically install and provision a Neos CMS website or a Neos Flow application, based on environment vars documented below Pack a few useful things like git, automated update mechanism + a simple ci-pipeline, etc.
+Automatically install and provision a Neos CMS website or a Neos Flow application, based on environment vars documented below.
+Pack a few useful things like git, redis, automated update mechanism + a simple ci-pipeline, etc.

 ### Usage ###
 This image supports following environment variable for automatically configuring Neos at container startup: